 There are no special preparations for a mammogram.
 You can eat and drink normally beforehand.

-Avoid using talcum powder or deodorant on the day of your screening as this may affect the mammogram.
+Avoid using talcum powder or deodorant on the day of your test as this may affect the mammogram.

 Tell the mammographer if you have breast implants.
-You may need extra x-rays to see the breasts clearly.
+You may need extra x-rays taken.
 The mammographer is very experienced in doing mammograms with women with breast implants.

 Where will I have my mammogram?

-Your mammogram may take place in a mobile unit or in a hospital.
+If you are having a mammogram as part of the breast cancer screening programme, you may have it in a mobile unit or in a hospital.
 Some units are also based in shopping centres.

 You take off your clothes from the waist upwards.
 You might put on a hospital gown.

-You have two x-rays of each breast: one from the top and one from the side.
+You usually have 2 x-rays from each breast: one from the top and one from the side.